Ultimate Easy Japanese Carrot Ginger Dressing Recipe

 Blended up dressing in a blender.

-Carrot-This is the base to this dressing and brings the rich orange color.
+Carrots: This is the base to this dressing and brings the rich orange color.
 Do not replace this ingredient.
 Fresh carrot is the only option here.

-Shallot-This light onion has the ideal light flavor for this dressing.
+Shallots: This light onion has the ideal light flavor for this dressing.

-Fresh garlic-I would not recommend replacing this with garlic powder.
+Fresh garlic: I would not recommend replacing this with garlic powder.
 It is just not the same.

-Ginger root-I like to peel fresh ginger, cut it into 1-inch chunks, and freeze them for easy use.
+Ginger: I like to peel fresh ginger, cut it into 1-inch chunks, and freeze them for easy use.

-Soy sauce-I love the addition of this Asian sauce.
+Soy sauce: I love the addition of this Asian sauce.

-Toasted sesame oil-What a great Asian oil to add to this recipe.
+Toasted sesame oil: What a great Asian oil to add to this recipe.
 It provides a subtle hint of sesame, which makes this dressing tasty.

 The dressing is in a mason jar and ready to top on a salad.

-Apple cider vinegar-This is my vinegar of choice, especially due to the health benefits.
+Apple cider vinegar: This is my vinegar of choice, especially due to the health benefits.
 Feel free to use white wine, rice, or red wine vinegar instead.

-Dijon mustard-This mustard variety gives a little pop of spice.
+Dijon mustard: This mustard variety gives a little pop of spice.

-Honey-Maple syrup can work as well.
+Honey: Maple syrup can work as well.
 You will only need a little bit of this all-natural sweetener that helps balance everything together.

-Extra virgin olive oil-This is the best, high-quality oil to use for most salad dressings.
+Extra virgin olive oil: This is the best, high-quality oil to use for most salad dressings.

-Water-You may or may not choose to thin it out a bit and add filtered water.
+Water: You may or may not choose to thin it out a bit and add filtered water.
 If so, you will not need much.

 All of the ingredients needed to make this dressing.